haraldweber1975/beautiful-jekyll/_posts/2018-08-21-markdown-test.md

 ---
 layout: post
-title: Test markdown
+title: Markdown Test
-subtitle: Each post also has a subtitle
+subtitle: Each post can have a subtitle
 #gh-repo: daattali/beautiful-jekyll
 #gh-badge: [star, fork, follow]
-tags: [test]
+tags: [markdown, test]
 ---

-You can write regular [markdown](http://markdowntutorial.com/) here and Jekyll will automatically convert it to a nice webpage.
-I strongly encourage you to [take 5 minutes to learn how to write in markdown](http://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.

-**Here is some bold text**

-## Here is a secondary heading
+Experimenting with markdown in this post.

+[This Link](https://kramdown.gettalong.org/quickref.html) provides a quick reference to Kramdown, which is the markdown dialect used by jekyll.

+## Text formating
+Bold Text
+**The quick brown fox jumps over the lazy dog**

+Italic Text

+_The quick brown fox jumps over the lazy dog_

 Here's a useless table: